 - Application Context: This context is attached to the lifecycle of an application.
 The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of activity.

-Q: How do you find memory leaks in an application on the Android platform?
+Question: How do you find memory leaks in an application on the Android platform?

-A: To find memory leaks in an application on Android, the Android Device Manager (ADM) is used by the Android Studio.
+Answer: To find memory leaks in an application on Android, the Android Device Manager (ADM) is used by the Android Studio.
 When you open ADM in Android Studio, you can see parameters such as heap size and memory analysis along with many others while you run an application.

-Q: State the architecture of an Android application.
+Question: State the architecture of an Android application.

-A: Any Android application has the following components:
+Answer: Any Android application has the following components: